LRodriguez92/cyber-security-flashcards/README.md

 4. Navigate through cards using the Previous/Next buttons
 5. Use the Reset Quiz button to start over
 6. View your progress and confidence tracking in real-time

+## Synchronization Features

+The app automatically synchronizes your progress across all devices:

+- **Automatic Sync**: Changes are automatically synced to the cloud when you rate your confidence
+- **Cross-Device Consistency**: Your confidence piles remain consistent between devices
+- **Offline Support**: Changes made offline are queued and synced when you're back online
+- **Manual Sync**: Use the "Sync Data" button in your profile menu to manually trigger synchronization
+- **Sync Status**: Visual indicators show when data is being synced or if there are any issues

+## Troubleshooting Sync Issues

+If your confidence piles aren't syncing between devices:

+1. Make sure you're signed in with the same account on both devices
+2. Check your internet connection
+3. Try manually syncing using the "Sync Data" button in your profile menu
+4. Look for sync status indicators in the header and bottom-right corner
+5. If issues persist, try signing out and back in

 The app provides a comprehensive learning experience for cybersecurity professionals and students preparing for certifications or interviews.